Skip to main content

 1. SSH to a device running the target hardware + the matching JetPack/TRT version.

-OTA-bumping engines
+OTA-ing engines

 Provision vs deploy

 Flask doesn't bind port 8080 until _start_pipeline() returns, which waits for all four GIEs' engines to be loaded.
-If http://<device-ip>:8080 is unreachable on first boot, check journalctl -u app -f to see which engine nvinfer is on.
+If http://<device-ip>:8080 is unreachable on first boot, check journalctl -u vision-app -f to see which engine nvinfer is on.

 Verify